ISISComputingGroup/ibex_developers_manual/TDK-Lambda-Genesys.md

 | MAX_CURRENT | The maximum allowable current (in Amps). |
 | READ_OFFSET | An offset, in Amps, which is added to the value reported by the power supply before being displayed on the OPI and used to calculate the field. |
 | WRITE_OFFSET | An offset, in Amps, to add to any current setpoints before they are sent to the power supply. |

+# Troubleshooting

+If the Genesys fails to communicate and it has recently been replaced this may be due to it's internal address being set incorrectly.
+This can be changed in the front panel of the device.